Skip to main content

 Tulips usually flower from mid-April to early May, but exact dates are hard to predict.
 This stems from the tulip's growth and flowering reacting to weather conditions such as temperature and amount of rain.
 Also, different tulip species may flower at slightly different times.

 Do you want to know when the best time to visit the tulips fields is?
-Then check out the 'bloeimeter' of the Tulip Festival.
-This 'bloomometer' is updated daily during the annual tulip festival.
+Then check out the 'tulip bloom meter' of the Tulip Festival.
+The flowering percentage is updated daily, but only during the annual tulip festival.
 It shows you which percentage of the tulips is flowering that day.

 The entire Noordoostpolder is a feast of colour in spring.
 Such a beautiful sight!
 But please enjoy our tulips from a distance and don't enter the fields.
 If you do enter the fields, you may damage or bring diseases to the tulips, with great consequences for the farmer.
 You are also not supposed to park your car on the farmers' grounds.
 This is their private property and their personal living space, which we must respect.
 Parking alongside the road and taking picures from the road's shoulder is perfectly fine, though.
 Just make sure to check both ways before crossing the road...